Inflectra/rapise-documentation/docs/Libraries/HTMLObject.md

 **Returns:**

-SeSObject: New Object of requested type or HTMLObject if type not found, null if error occur.
+[HTMLObject](HTMLObject.md): New Object of requested type or HTMLObject if type not found, null if error occur.